Toxic Hand Sanitizer Recall & Methanol Poisoning

-The Lyon Firm is currently investigating product recall cases and injuries related to toxic hand sanitizer products.
+The Lyon Firm is currently investigating hand sanitizer recall cases and injuries related to toxic hand sanitizer products.
 Contact an experienced consumer safety attorney for potential compensation.

 The FDA continues to warn consumers about a rising number of adverse events and injuries linked to contaminated and toxic hand sanitizers.
 Health complications have been reported to the safety agency, and the FDA warns that worst case scenarios of mishandling these toxic hand sanitizers include death, blindness, and heart and nervous system issues.